Rosarito, Mexico

 When we asked people living in Rosarito what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Rosarito is generally quite pleasant.
 The city is known for its beautiful beaches, warm climate, and friendly locals.
 Expats and digital nomads can find a variety of activities to enjoy, from surfing and swimming to exploring the nearby towns and villages.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 The city also offers a wide range of amenities, including modern shopping centers, restaurants, and bars.
-With its close proximity to the US border, Rosarito is an ideal destination for those looking to experience the best of both worlds," remarked one expat living in Rosarito, Mexico.
+With its close proximity to the US border, Rosarito is an ideal destination for those looking to experience the best of both worlds," wrote a member in Rosarito.

 What do expats in Rosarito appreciate most about the local culture?